Selena Tan

-Selena Tan (born 1971) is a Singaporean executive producer, director, writer and actress.
+Selena Tan (born 29 July 1971) is a Singaporean executive producer, director, writer, actress, businesswoman and former lawyer.
 She is best known as one of the cabaret trio, the Dim Sum Dollies.
 In 2000, Selena founded Dream Academy, which produced a variety of performance shows.

 Early life

-Selena was born in 1971 in Singapore, to army officer Lieutenant Colonel Charles Tan, of the Singapore Armed Forces, and gold broker Daisy Lim.
+Tan was born in 1971 in Singapore, to army officer Lieutenant Colonel Charles Tan, of the Singapore Armed Forces, and gold broker Daisy Lim.
 As the eldest of her siblings, she had two brothers and two sisters.
-Selena studied at Fairfield Methodist Secondary School, Raffles Junior College and graduated with a law degree from National University of Singapore.
+She studied at Fairfield Methodist Secondary School, Raffles Junior College and graduated with a law degree from National University of Singapore.

 She started acting at age 14 and was taught by the late theatre actress and director Christina Sergeant.

-Selena also appeared in school productions and community theatre pieces until her undergraduate years.
+Tan also appeared in school productions and community theatre pieces until her undergraduate years.
 She also acted in plays and performances while working full-time as a general litigation lawyer.

 Career

-Selena left the legal profession in 1997 to fully immerse herself in the local arts and entertainment scene.
-She decided to venture full-time into acting and comedy as she loves to make people laugh.
+Tan left the legal profession in 1997 to fully immerse herself full-time in the local arts and entertainment scene.

-In 1998, Selena staged her own standup with Selena Exposed!
+In 1998, Tan staged her own standup with Selena Exposed!
 Theatre company Action Theatre subsequently restaged Selena Exposed! for its comedy festival in 1999 and reinterpreted her piece as Broadway Baby Kailan.
 Dr Low Guat Tin, then a teacher-trainer director with the National Institute of Education (NIE), was so impressed with Selena's performance in Broadway Baby Kailan that she invited Selena to stage a show for Teachers' Day – The Other Side of the Teacher's Table.
 The three-night show enjoyed mild success.

-In 2000, Selena utilised her life savings to set up Dream Academy, an independent arts and entertainment company.
+In 2000, Tan utilised her life savings to set up Dream Academy, an independent arts and entertainment company.
 Dream Academy has since produced the Crazy Christmas series, Happy Ever Laughter, Broadway Beng, Meenah and Cheenah, The Hossan Leong Show, Kumar's standup comedies at the Esplanade and later the Dim Sum Dollies in 2002.

-In 2022, Tan set up a Peranakan-food stall known as Daisy's Dream (named after her mother) at Urban Hawker in New York City, a hawker center that sells Singapore-themed dishes.
-She manages the stall along with her and mother and brother, Roy.
+In 2011, Tan opened a restaurant known as Daisy's Dream Kitchen, showcasing her mother Daisy Lin's Peranakan Cuisine in Singapore.
+It is currently located at the Tamasek Club.
+In 2022, Tan set up an affiliated stall known as Daisy's Dream at Urban Hawker in New York City, a hawker center that sells Singapore-themed dishes.
+She manages the restaurant and stall along with her mother and brother, Roy.

 Personal life

-Selena was married to lawyer John Pok in 2005.
+Tan has been married to lawyer John Pok since 2005.
 They have one son.